 Holders of information shall ensure intended recipients have the right to know that information before it can be transferred.
 The right to know principle can be equated to a justifiable business case.
 If the user needs access to the information to fill a bona fide business need and is determined that he has the “right to know” the information, then that user should be given access.

-The BIM manager shall grant access on a right to know basis, as required by job functions or under the instruction of the Project Manager.
-It is the responsibility of the BIM Manager to grant data access to the approved parties with a justified business case.
+The BIM Team Leader shall grant access on a right to know basis, as required by job functions or under the instruction of the Project Manager.
+It is the responsibility of the BIM Team Leader to grant data access to the approved parties with a justified business case.

-The Information Owner and the BIM Manager shall remove access or request the appropriate personnel to remove access to information as soon as that access is no longer needed.
+The Information Owner and the BIM Team Leader shall remove access or request the appropriate personnel to remove access to information as soon as that access is no longer needed.
 It is the responsibility of both the Users and the Information Owner to see that access privileges are aligned with the needs of the business and are assigned on a right to know basis.

 User Access Control